Sheshank-singh/PRODIGY_WD_03/README.md

 <h3>Description:</h3>

 Welcome to the Ultimate Tic Tac Toe challenge, a strategic twist on the classic game.
-This web application, developed by [Your Name], brings an engaging experience with a visually appealing design.
+This web application, developed by Sheshank Singh, brings an engaging experience with a visually appealing design.

 <h3>Features:</h3>